In this article, we'll go over Auto-Subscribe Topics, specifically:

 Users will not be able to remove these topics as they will be locked in, similar to other mandatory feeds:

-Should you choose to remove a topic from being Auto-Subscribed, the feed will still be followed by existing users, but the feed will become optional, and users will be able to un-follow the topic.
-(Note: see how the check mark went from greyed out to black and the lock disappeared).
+Should you choose to remove a topic from being Auto-Subscribed, the feed will still be followed by existing users, but the feed will become optional, and users will be able to unfollow the topic.